rahuladream/lambda-js/Functions/Readme.md

 ```

-🍻🎉💊 Congrats for completing **Day 1** 🍻🎉💊
+🍻🎉💊 Congrats for completing **Day 2** 🍻🎉💊

-if you are preparing for interview have a look at [interview questions of data types](./InterviewQuestion.md)
+if you are preparing for interview have a look at [interview questions of Functions](./InterviewQuestion.md)